Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

 where

-$I_{A,B,E}$ are the identity operators in the corresponding Hilbert spaces.
-This transformation correspond to the following partial measurement: Instead of full measurement in the $z$ basis described by Eq.~(\ref{EqPOVMtild}), we just check whether we obtain a detection or not.
+$I_{A,B,E}$ are the identity operators in the corresponding Hilbert spaces (not to be confused with ${\rm Id}_{A,B,E}$, which denote the identity ``superoperators'': the identity operators in the spaces of the trace-class operators on Alice's, Bob's and Eve's Hilbert spaces).
+Also, we will use the denotation $I_{BE}=I_B\otimes I_E$.
+Transformation~(\ref{EqRhoPrime}) corresponds to the following partial measurement: Instead of the full measurement in the $z$ basis described by Eq.~(\ref{EqPOVMtild}), we just check whether we obtain a detection or not.
 If we do not obtain a detection, we sift this position out.
-In other words, Eq. (\ref{EqRhoPrime}) is a post-selection map.
+In other words, Eq.~(\ref{EqRhoPrime}) is a post-selection map.
 Then

 is the detection probability for Bob if he measures in the $z$ basis.
 Since Bob announces the positions where he has obtained a click, this quantity is known to the legitimate parties.
-Denote also $\tilde\rho'_{ABE}=p_{\rm det}^{-1}\rho'_{ABE}$.
+Denote also $\tilde\rho'_{ABE}=p_{\rm det}^{-1}\rho'_{ABE}$ the corresponding normalized state.